Our Work In Malawi

 What we do

-Our mission is to provide a safe and suitable learning environment for the children of Malawi which improves attendance, academic performance and aspiration – ultimately offering a sustainable route out of poverty.
-In partnership and consultation with the Malawi Ministry of Education, local communities in Malawi and partners here in Scotland, with work with priority schools in Malawi to provide young people with the opportunity to attend school in a safe, clean and friendly learning environment.
+Building and improving school facilities in the country is our main focus.
+In partnership and consultation with the Malawi Ministry of Education, local communities in Malawi and UK partners, we work with priority schools in Malawi to provide young people with the opportunity to attend school in a safe, clean and friendly learning environment.

 We work in response to direct community need, in partnership with the Malawi Ministry of Education to identify those schools in most urgent need of improved facilities.
 In consultation with community leaders, parents, teachers and local authorities we develop a plan for improvement for each school – with the support of fundraising from our amazing partners in the UK we are able to employ local tradesmen in Malawi (employing over 20 people indirectly at any time) to carry out necessary building and renovation works, usually in time for the start of each academic year.

 In 1994, Primary School education was made free in Malawi.
 At that time there were 1.4 million children in primary education; this increased to 3 million children with no investment in infrastructure, leaving 1.6 million children learning outdoors.

 Education in Malawi currently faces a range of challenges, and overcrowded classrooms are a catalyst of high drop out rates in Malawian schools.
 Only 58% of primary school age children complete the first 4 years – the completion rate to Standard 8 is just 31%.
 8% of Malawi students go on to complete secondary school and of that, just 14.9% are girls.

 We believe that education is a sustainable route out of poverty and is the best solution to meet the rising challenges and demands of the modern world.

 Health, accessibility, and hygiene